UCLA-VAST/blaze/spark-1.5.1/docs/mllib-feature-extraction.md

 tfidf = idf.transform(tf)
 {% endhighlight %}

-`spark.mllib`'s IDF implementation provides an option for ignoring terms which occur in less than a minimum number of documents.
+MLLib's IDF implementation provides an option for ignoring terms which occur in less than a minimum number of documents.
 In such cases, the IDF for these terms is set to 0.
 This feature can be used by passing the `minDocFreq` value to the IDF constructor.